tekmunkey/keyFu/Readme.md

 ## Patreon

 I have a Patreon goal set up for further development on this.
-If you like the idea, want features or improvements, pitch me your ideas.
-If you want to see the source, feel free to contribute.
+If you like the idea, want features or improvements, pitch me your ideas and I'll set up a Patreon goal to fund development.
+If you want to see the source, feel free to contribute to the existing goal.

 https://www.patreon.com/tekmunkey